 “Let your ideas be their ideas.
 If you plant enough seeds with the right people, they will eventually catch on and have a great idea.
 Let it be their idea and support them to get it accomplished.
 It is amazing how many mountains you can move with a team that doesn’t care who gets the credit.”

 “I am an enthusiastic Health and Wellness advocate for my employer’s Wellness programs.
 Throughout the time I worked as the Wellness Committee chairperson, I have enjoyed helping employees discover ways to lead a more healthful and productive life.
 Even now, we have instituted a three-o’clock stretch for any interested employees to join!”

 This concludes this segment of Ask an HR Guru.
-If you’re an HR Guru and want to participate, reach out to us at email@example.com, or subscribe to our blog to receive the latest updates and news in the HR community.
+If you’re an HR Guru and want to participate, click here to view questions and submit your responses.

 This blog was written by Ally Edwards, Marketing Guru at PeopleGuru.
 This post may not be copied or published without permission.